 2. PooPourri – If we are going to explore using humor as a brand, we’d be remiss if we didn’t include a little potty humor.
 The top of the category (in our opinion) for that is PooPourri.
 They exploded (pun intended) onto the potty scene with their witty commercials using double-entendres, alliteration, a woman with a high-society English accent, and more.
 Watch the original video yourself.
 We do recommend that you not drink anything while watching.
 We don’t want you accidentally spitting on your screen.

 4. The Wild Detectives – Now before you start thinking that humor is primarily for bathroom brands, we’ve got something completely different.
 How about a bookstore?
-Granted, the Dallas-Fort Worth based bookstore isn’t your standard bookstore as they call themselves a bookstore bar venue.
+Granted, the Dallas-Fort Worth-based bookstore isn’t your standard bookstore as they call themselves a bookstore bar venue.
 They’ve taken the same unique approach to their social media with the creation of their Litbait, a way to “troll people into reading classic literature.”
-Read more about their campaign on CNN.

 5. ITV – The British television network got into the fundraising for charity act with this parody of their popular series Downton Abbey.
 It didn’t hurt that they inserted a few unexpected American actors, such as George Clooney, to help out.